docsmith-darshan/tom_theme/pages/mydoc/my_doc_Installation_Wizard.md

 **Procedure**

 1. Go to `http://< your-owncloud-domain >`.
-2. Complete the following fields to create a new Admin account:
+2. Enter information for the New Admin account.

     {% include image.html file="install_wizard_1.png" alt="Jekyll"  %}
     * **Username**: Enter a username.